Azure/azure-sdk/releases/2021-03/android.md

     -  stopRealtimeNotifications`
     - `on(chatEventId, listenerId, listener)`
     - `off(chatEventId, listenerId)`
-- Add a sample chat app under folder samples for testing and playing around chat functionality purpose.
+- Added a sample chat app under the folder `samples` with the purpose of testing and playing around with the chat functionality.

 ##### Breaking Changes